sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app.rst

 Example Analytical App
 ==================

-Sparkflows enable you to run the Application which uses Jupyter Notebook.
+This is a Hello World Analytical App.
+It enables the user to run the app and view the output produced by the Jupyter Notebook.

-Applications
+Analytical App Overviw
 --------

 The below Applications does the following: